 - The Washington Times - Monday, January 19, 2026

-President Trump sent a message to Norway’s prime minister saying he no longer feels “an obligation to think purely of peace” because he didn’t receive the Nobel Peace Prize and only U.S. control of Greenland can ensure global security.
+President Trump sent a message to Norway’s prime minister, saying he no longer feels “an obligation to think purely of peace” because he didn’t receive the Nobel Peace Prize and that only U.S. control of Greenland can ensure global security.

-Norwegian Prime Minister Jonas Gahr Store said Monday he received on Sunday the message linking the Nobel snub to Mr. Trump’s plan to impose tariffs on NATO allies that oppose his goal of acquiring Greenland.
+Norwegian Prime Minister Jonas Gahr Store said he received the message Sunday linking the Nobel snub to Mr. Trump’s plan to impose tariffs on NATO allies that oppose his goal of acquiring Greenland.

 SEE ALSO: Trump faces pushback across the Atlantic and on Capitol Hill over tariff plan tied to Greenland